-23. SHIPS
+25. SHIPS

 Ships are built at a boat yard.
 Boat Yards require manpower from the manpower pool to operate.
+When you have built a Boat Yard, you will start to receive "Boat Craft".
+This is what Boats are made from.
 Boats & Ships move 600 miles per turn.
 All ships and boats come with crew, and a cargo capacity that may be used for combat units or supplies.
 Only Light Galleys and Cargo Galleys may use rivers.
 Ships cannot be upgraded.
 Each ship consumes Provisions for the crew.

 Fishing Boats are able to fish the seas, and provide valuable extra food to your population.
 Fishing has a potential, usually much lower in coastal and river locations, so getting onto the high seas may well give you a good catch.
 Weather effects fishing.
 Good weather brings good fishing, but poor weather restricts the activity of your fishing fleet.

 A Cargo Galley can carry 4000 cargo points.
-(Cargo Point values are in the Unit descriptions book).
+(Cargo Point values are notified in the TAL 0 & TAL 1 Unit Reports.)

-24. TECHNOLOGY ADVANCEMENT LEVELS
+26. TECHNOLOGY ADVANCEMENT LEVELS

-As the game progresses you will see that more units become available to you as you get higher Technology Advance Levels (TAL).
+As the game progresses you will see that more units become available to you as you get higher Technology advance levels (TAL).
 To achieve these you must buy technology with Knowledge points and then buy into the next level.

-You already have TAL 0 Unit technology.
-TAL 1 can be reached by spending Knowledge to reach that level.
-(See table Below) Each of the TAL 1 units technology has to be purchased using Knowledge points before that unit can be produced.

-This is a one time payment per unit type and will appear in the "Current Technology" Section of the printout.
+Already you have seen TAL 0 and TAL 1 units.
+Each of the TAL 1 units tech. level has to be purchased using Knowledge points before that unit can be produced.
+This is a one time payment per unit type.
 All TAL 0 units are available at the start of the game.